 Keep your daily balance above $7,500 to avoid the $15 monthly fee—and if you’re having a particularly great month, prepare to pay a small fee for deposits over $15,000.

-These free business checking accounts from popular online banks gives you access to fellow business minds who think digitally—just like you do.
+These free business checking accounts from popular online banks give you access to fellow business minds who think digitally, just like you do.

-For this account, which requires an opening balance of $1,500, you can avoid the $14.95 monthly fee by maintaining a monthly balance at least $5,000.
+This account requires an opening balance of $1,500, and you can avoid the $14.95 monthly fee by maintaining a monthly balance at least $5,000.
 You also receive 200 free transactions per month, after which transactions have a relatively low fee of just $0.25 each.

 Forget “First Bank of [Insert Your City or State Here].”
 Bank of the Internet does business exactly where you do—online.